 \section{Abstract}

-We consider 4D $SU(N)$ gauge theories coupled to gravity in the Causal Dynamical Triangulations (CDT) approach, focusing on the topological classification of the gauge path-integral over fixed triangulations.
-We discretize the topological charge and, after checking the emergence of topology and the continuum scaling on flat triangulations, we show that topology emerges on thermalized triangulations only in the so-called $C$-phase of CDT, thus enforcing the link between such phase and semi-classical space-time.
+We consider 4D $SU(N)$ gauge theories coupled to gravity in the Causal Dynamical Triangulations (CDT) approach, focusing on the topological classification of the gauge path integral over fixed triangulations.
+We discretize the topological charge and, after checking the emergence of topology and the continuum scaling on flat triangulations, we show that topology emerges on thermalized triangulations only in the so-called de Sitter phase of CDT, thus enforcing the link between such phase and semiclassical spacetime.
 We also provide a tool to visualize the topological structures.

-\textit{Introduction} --- Triangulations are useful lattice discretizations of curved space-times \cite{Regge:1961px}, which are represented as the gluing of elementary pieces of flat space-times known as simplices, like triangles in 2D, tetrahedra in 3D, and so on.
-They are also the basis for the approach to Quantum Gravity (QG) known as Dynamical Triangulations (DT), consisting in the representation of the Euclidean QG path-integral in terms of such configurations, where one looks for the presence of a critical surface within the space of bare parameters as a possible location for a physical, renormalized theory.
-A particular version of this program, in which causality is enforced by requiring a well-defined time foliation of the triangulation (Causal Dynamical Triangulations or CDT ~\cite{Ambjorn:2012jv,Loll:2019rdj}) is revealing particularly promising in 4D space-time, because of the presence of a non-trivial phase diagram with critical surfaces at the boundary of regions where semiclassical features emerge.
+\textit{Introduction} --- Triangulations are useful lattice discretizations of curved spacetime~\cite{Regge:1961px}, represented as the gluing of elementary flat regions known as simplices, like triangles in 2D, tetrahedra in 3D, and so on.
+They form the basis for the approach to Quantum Gravity (QG), known as Dynamical Triangulations (DT), consisting in the representation of the regularized Euclidean QG path integral in terms of such configurations, then looking for critical points within the space of bare parameters as a possible location for renormalized theory.

+The version in which causality is enforced by requiring a well-defined time foliation (Causal Dynamical Triangulations, or CDT ~\cite{Ambjorn:2012jv,Loll:2019rdj}) is revealing particularly promising in 4D, because of a nontrivial phase diagram with critical surfaces at the boundary of regions where semiclassical features emerge.
 Within this context, the study of quantum field theories (QFT) coupled to triangulations is of utmost importance.
-First, it provides an effective tool for a numerical study of QFT on curved space-time, which is interesting by itself.
-Secondly, the path towards renormalized QG should go, sooner or later, through a full formulation of the theory coupled to other fields of the standard model.
+First, it provides an effective tool for studying QFT on curved spacetime, which is interesting by itself.
+Second, the path toward renormalized QG should go, sooner or later, through a full formulation of the theory coupled to other Standard Model fields.
 In this respect, gauge field theories are a primary goal.